Shortty10/cast-thing/README.md

 # cast-thing
-Find common actors in a list of movies.
+Find common actors in a list of movies or TV shows.

 ![Sample Output](/images/example.jpg)